aburch/simutrans/documentation/OTRP_information_en.md

 - If you press "Readable by standard" button, the game is saved so that it is readable by simutrans standard.
 In this mode, please be ware that **OTRP specific data is lost.**

 # Contact Me
-If you have any questions, please feel free to ask me through the simutrans international forum or @himeshi_hob in Twitter.
+If you have any questions or request, please feel free to ask me through the simutrans international forum or [@himeshi_hob](https://twitter.com/himeshi_hob) in Twitter.
 Every issue reports and your opinions are greatly appreciated.